Experience rapid prototyping, dedicated engineering support, and scaled production with our NPI Center of Excellence.

 Our business model is based on providing our customers with engineered products, services and expertise for performance critical applications.
 In meeting our customers’ requirements, we operate procurement programmes through global supply chains, involving a wide network of suppliers and distributors.
 It is recognised that within this structure (as with all other participants operating in our business sector) the potential exists for the human rights of individual workers to be violated.

-This statement is provided in compliance with the Modern Slavery Act 2015 (“the 2015 Act”) and sets out the Group’s (and any qualifying subsidiaries’1) approach to ensuring that Modern Slavery does not take place anywhere within our own business or in any of our supply chains.
+This statement is provided in compliance with the Modern Slavery Act 2015 (“the 2015 Act”) and sets out the Group’s (and any qualifying subsidiaries’(1)) approach to ensuring that Modern Slavery does not take place anywhere within our own business or in any of our supply chains.
 The following steps have been taken in this regard:

-The key requirements of the Policy are referenced in our Code of Business Ethics (“the Code”).
+• The key requirements of the Policy are referenced in our Code of Business Ethics (“the Code”).
 The Code is available to all employees in their local language and is also provided on the TT Electronics website.
-Both the Code and our Policy make specific reference to the TT Electronics’ whistle-blower hotline, which is available to report alleged breaches of the Policy on an anonymous basis.
+Both the Code and our Policy make specific reference to the TT Electronics’ whistle-blower hotline, which is available internally and externally to report alleged breaches of the Policy on an anonymous basis.
 All staff operating in key roles (including sales, marketing and finance) are required to confirm on an annual basis that they understand and will comply with the requirements of the Code.

-TT Electronics carefully manages its supplier base to ensure compliance with the Group’s core values.
+• TT Electronics carefully manages its supplier base to ensure compliance with the Group’s core values.
 We have applied a digital supplier risk rating tool since 2017, which is used as part of our due diligence processes to verify compliance across a range of “corporate responsibility” items, including the 2015 Act.
 We have continued with this initiative each year since implementation.
 As part of our ongoing RiSC (Risk in the Supply Chain) continual improvement programme we have increased the number of assessed fields, principally due to our assessments having moved more to desk top studies.
 We continue to assess over 80% of global direct material spend by this methodology with the main focus being on high value spend and critical parts supply vendors.
 Any vendors identified as high risk are subject to review with agreed corrective action plans being initiated.

-As stated previously, we have included specific prohibitions in our contractual arrangements against the use of forced, compulsory or trafficked labour, and we expect our suppliers to hold their own suppliers to the same high standards.
+• As stated previously, we have included specific prohibitions in our contractual arrangements against the use of forced, compulsory or trafficked labour, and we expect our suppliers to hold their own suppliers to the same high standards.
 In addition, we have included a link to the Code in our contractual terms and conditions, highlighting the Modern Slavery requirements that are covered by the Code.
 The topic of Modern Slavery is also specifically addressed in TT Electronics’ Supply Chain Council meetings, which is a forum that meets on a monthly basis and comprises the most senior group of executives with responsibility for global purchasing and supply chain activities across the Group.

-In furtherance of the supply chain initiatives described above, in 2021 TT Electronics launched an internal “Procurement Code of Conduct” which outlines the standards expected for the purchase of goods and services across the TT Electronics’ Group.
+• In furtherance of the supply chain initiatives described above, in 2021 TT Electronics launched an internal “Procurement Code of Conduct” which outlines the standards expected for the purchase of goods and services across the TT Electronics’ Group.
 This Code of Conduct focuses, in particular, on the approval process to be undertaken in relation to the appointment of new suppliers, together with the ongoing monitoring exercise once a new supplier is on-board.
 Modern slavery considerations underpin each of these appointment and monitoring criteria.
 The Code of Conduct also references TT Electronics’ “Corporate & Social Responsibilities – Supplier Expectations – Social and Environmental Practices” document which has been published on the TT Electronics’ website (and is referenced in emails sent out by our global supply chain teams).
 This document sets out the social and environmental practices expected of suppliers, with a particular focus on “embedding sustainability in our supply chain management and the standards we expect from our suppliers”.
 Specific references are made in this document to modern slavery legislation, the elimination of child labour and the payment of living wages.

 TT Electronics will continue to review its policies and processes, for the benefit of all of our stakeholders, in order to raise standards with regards to operating in an ethical and sustainable manner across our supply chains.
-Further details on the progress made in respect of the priorities outlined above will be made in the 2023 Annual Report and published online simultaneously.
+Further details on the progress made in respect of the priorities outlined above will be made in the 2024 Annual Report and published online simultaneously.

-Approved by the Board of TT Electronics plc on 30 November 2023 and signed on its behalf by:
+Approved by the Board of TT Electronics plc on 17 December 2024 and signed on its behalf by:

 Peter France